You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Agrigento & The Valley of the Temples

-This collection of remarkably well-preserved Greek temples includes the stunning Temple of Concordia.
-Exploring the ancient ruins amidst a backdrop of rolling hills, and ocean views, creates a captivating journey through history.
+This collection of well-preserved Greek temples includes the stunning Temple of Concordia.
+Exploring the ancient ruins with a backdrop of Sicily’s rolling hills and ocean views adds even more appeal to visiting Agrigento.

 This day trip from Palermo will require an early start as it’s a 2-hour drive.
 Plus, you’ll want to explore the Valley of the Temples in the morning to beat the Sicilian heat getting too intense.